Listeners#

 - BaseListener.subscribe(watchables)[source]#

 Add one or many new watchables to the list of monitored watchables.
-Can only be called before the listener is started.

 - Parameters: